oracle/helm-charts/soa-suite/README.md

 - The Traefik ingress controller chart needs to be installed prior to installing this chart.
 It is installed once and used for any domain deployed.

 - The Oracle Database should preferably be provisioned separately.
 When deploying on Oracle Cloud Infrastructure, it is recommended to deploy through the database service.
-A test database can also be provisioned within your cluster as a pod as part of this chart by enabling the flag `oracledb.enabled` and providing the necessary parameters.
+A test database can also be provisioned within your cluster as a pod as part of this chart by enabling the flag `oracledb.provision` and providing the necessary parameters.

 See the Terraform script to deploy these dependencies in an automated fasion.
 Below are the manual steps.